The Eco Council

 Our school is part of Eco-Schools, a global initiative which provides a unique opportunity that empowers pupils to lead change within their school and have a positive impact in their wider community.
 This programme encourages pupils of all ages and abilities to work together to develop their knowledge and environmental awareness.

-The Eco Council is made up of two representatives from each year group and the council is re-appointed each year.
+The Eco Council is made up of three representatives from each year group and the council is re-appointed each year.
 Those wishing to stand for election must write a short application explaining why they would like to be a member of the Eco Council.

 Eco Councillors ensure that there is communication to and from the Eco Council and the rest of the school.